RedisInsight/RedisDesktopManager/docs/features.md

 git clone https://github.com/RedisDesktop/rdm-native-value-formatters.git formatters
 ```

 #### Snappy note

-If you are going to use Snappy formetter make sure to install `libsnappy-dev` by running:
+If you are going to use Snappy formatter make sure to install `libsnappy-dev` by running:

 ```shell
 sudo apt-get install libsnappy-dev
 ```

-### Install python requirements
+### Install Python requirements

 Most of the formatters are implemented in Python 3 and require additional packages for proper work.
-So before using the formatter make sure you have `python3` and `pip3` on your system, then run `install-python-deps.sh` to get all of the packages installed.
+So before using formatters make sure you have `python3` and `pip3` on your system, then run `install-python-deps.sh` to install all they need.
 To achieve this simply run the following commands.

 ```shell
 cd formatters/